 While all women with menopause experience a decrease in estrogen, only about 50% suffer moderate to severe vulvovaginal dryness, discomfort or pain with penetration.
 Sexual desire and quality of sex life tend to be negatively impacted by these symptoms.

 The North American Menopause Society coined the term "genitourinary syndrome of menopause" (GSM) in 2014 to express the heterogeneous nature and prevalence of these symptoms.
 Coupled with the emergence of women's health as a formal clinical specialty and the expanding knowledge of human aging biology, the health concerns of postmenopausal women are now being investigated with more depth and rigor than ever before.
-At Massachusetts General Hospital, these efforts are being led by Caroline M. Mitchell, MD, MPH, a researcher with the Vincent Center for Reproductive Biology (VCRB) and director the Vulvovaginal Disorders Program.
+At Massachusetts General Hospital, these efforts are being led by Caroline M. Mitchell, MD, MPH, a researcher with the Vincent Center for Reproductive Biology (VCRB).

 The Need for Better Understanding of Vaginal Biology